camtheman256/61040-fritter-backend/README.md

 - `403` if user is not logged in
 - `403` if user is not a moderator
+- `404` if any of the users doesn't exist

 #### `PUT /api/communities/:name/bans` - Update banned users